History of the Jews in Chicago: Present day

 In 2020 there are reported to be 319,600 Jewish people living in Cook, DuPage, Kane, Lake, McHenry and Will Counties—about 3.8% of the metro population.
 These residents are spread out among a total of 175,800 households with an additional 100,700 non-Jewish people living in these Jewish households.
 Of the Jewish adult population in metropolitan Chicago, 86% are Ashkenazi, followed by No particular heritage (9%), Sephardi (4%), Mizrahi (1%), and Other (2%).

 According to the study, approximately 37% of Chicago-area Jews live within city limits, 34% in North suburbs, 18% in the Northwest suburbs, 8% in West suburbs, and 3% in South suburbs.
 The total Chicago-area Jewish population is estimated to have risen 3% between 2010 and 2020, with Jewish households increasing 19% over the same period - indicating that household sizes are decreasing over time.

 The 2020 Metropolitan Chicago Jewish Study noted a 16% decrease in the Jewish population of Skokie, Glenview, Niles, and Morton Grove between 2010 and 2020.
 In contrast, every other division within the metropolitan area experienced growth in its Jewish population.
-The North Shore saw a 25% increase in the Jewish population over the period, and the adjacent Northwest Suburbs experienced Jewish growth of 17% from 2010-2020, which suggests that much of the exodus from Skokie and near suburbs is being absorbed by communities further to the north and west.
+The North Shore saw a 25% increase in the Jewish population over the period, and the adjacent Northwest Suburbs experienced Jewish growth of 17% from 2010 to 2020, which suggests that much of the exodus from Skokie and near suburbs is being absorbed by communities further to the north and west.

 Between 2010 and 2020, the Jewish population in Chicago experienced its fastest growth in areas outside the Far North Side.
 Within the Far North Side—including the long-standing Jewish communities in West Rogers Park, Peterson Park, and Rogers Park—the Jewish population grew by 32%.
 These growth rates were the highest among Chicagoland's metropolitan divisions, suggesting a shift in the urban-suburban population balance back toward the city.

 As of 2020, about one-third of North Shore residents in Cook County identify as Jewish.
 Additionally, approximately 10% of the population on Chicago's North Side and in the nearby northern and northwestern suburbs are Jewish.
 In Chicago's south and west suburbs, the Jewish population is sparse and dispersed, especially outside of Oak Park.

 Reform and Conservative synagogues have continued to shrink and close while Jewish organizations including The Rohr Jewish Learning Institute aim to make Judaism relevant to the community.